-A surfer's playground made up of thousands of islands, with some of the best and most consistent breaks in the world, the surfing in Indonesia brings passionate surfers to its shores in droves.
-In fact, the country tops the bucket list of many surfers worldwide, and for very good reason.
 The best time to surf Indonesia is between April and September when the trade winds blow and finding a break with offshore conditions is easy since there are waves facing almost every direction.
-The early and late seasons (March to May and October to November) are great for mellower waves and there are more opportunities for inexperienced surfers as the waves are less crowded.
+The early and late seasons (March to May and October to November) are great for a more mellow surf and there are more opportunities for inexperienced surfers as the waves are less crowded.
 Hiring a boat to get to waves is cheap and easy and a popular option with many locals more than happy to help.

 Since there are no surf shops on the smaller islands, and the ones in Bali are known to be overpriced, surfers should aim to bring everything they think they'll need, including plenty of sunblock, a rashie vest, extra leashes and a couple of spare boards of varying size for different conditions.
 Bali offers plenty of rentals, surf schools and camps along its shores for beginners, with Kuta Bali being one of the best places for amateurs to learn to surf.